AtharvaBansode/LLM-Query-COI-Project/README.md

 Interactive Search: Users can input search queries related to the Constitution of India, and the app will return the most relevant content from the PDF.

 User-Friendly Design: The application is built with Streamlit, providing a clean and intuitive interface that ensures a seamless user experience.

 Langchain Integration:
 HuggingFace Endpoint: Utilizes the HuggingFace API for processing queries and generating accurate responses based on the user's input.

 PromptTemplate & LLMChain: Custom prompt templates and LLMChain are used to structure the queries and enhance the accuracy of the retrieved content.

 PDF Handling:
 PyPDF2 for PDF Parsing: The app uses PyPDF2 to parse the Constitution of India PDF, allowing it to search and extract the relevant text efficiently.

 Content Tokenization: Implements tiktoken to manage and tokenize the text content, ensuring accurate and contextually relevant results.

 API Integration:
 Secure API Key Usage: The project incorporates an API key to securely access the necessary resources, ensuring the integrity and security of the data.

 Deployment and Accessibility:
-Scalability: The application is designed to be easily scalable and adaptable, with potential for further enhancements and integration with additional legal texts.
+Scalability: The application is designed to be easily scalable and adaptable, with the potential for further enhancements and integration with additional legal texts.

 Use Cases:
 Legal Research: Ideal for lawyers, law students, and researchers looking to quickly find relevant sections of the Constitution of India.

-Educational Tool: Can be used by educators and students to explore the Constitution in a more interactive and engaging way.
+Educational Tool: This can be used by educators and students to explore the Constitution in a more interactive and engaging way.

 Public Reference: Serves as a valuable resource for anyone interested in understanding and referencing the Constitution of India.